 Looking to freshen up your motivation music?
 If you’re dreading your daily WFH routine, the unavoidable commute, that first attempt of your couch-to-5K run in March’s unpromising weather or even just getting out of bed (we all have those days), you’re bound to find something from these LGBTQ+ musicians to get you in the spirit.
 Did you know there’s a French word, “frisson” (pronounced free-sawn) which basically means “aesthetic chills”, describing that feeling you get when a great song gives you chills, or, in other words, a skin orgasm, some researchers say.

 Well, we hope some of these give you some of those.
 You may recognise a few of these LGBTQ musicians, but hopefully there’s a new handful to explore.
-Consider it a research project – these could be used for conversation starters when you jump back in the post-lockdown dating game (just saying).
+Consider it a research project – these could be used for conversation starters when you jump back into the post-lockdown dating game (just saying).
 You like Girl In Red?
 That’s funny, so do we!
 Enjoy.

 Girl In Red

-If you’re going to make a list of LGBTQ+ artists and you don’t include this bisexual powerhouse then you’re doing it wrong.
+If you’re going to make a list of LGBTQ+ artists and you don’t include this bisexual powerhouse, then you’re doing it wrong.
 We don’t make the rules.

 Naturally, the same goes for this pop-royalty, gender-bending queen, with her feisty New Yorker attitude and sultry and sad serenades for women.
 What more could you want?
 Buckle up for some perfect pop bops to dance around your room to with that lockdown frustration (we particularly recommend Hit The Back).